alogic0/misc/haskell-tips/cabal-install-2.2.0.0_on_Windows7.md

-Do you have an Windows 7 machine and a user name with some no ASCII symbols?
+Do you have an Windows 7 machine and a user name containing some no ASCII symbols?
 Then you'll have a problem with building the `cabal-install`.
-The solution is to install GHC and all packages into a directory with a simple path.
-For example `d:\mstmp\`.
-We'll do the following steps:
+The solution is to install GHC and all its packages into a directory with a simple path name.
+For example, into `d:\shonfinkel\`.
+We'll do the following steps for this:

 1. Install [MSYS2](http://repo.msys2.org/distrib/)
-I download a latest `tar.gz` file from there and unpack it to my, let's say, `d:\mstmp` directory.
+Download a latest `tar.gz` file from there and unpack it to `d:\shonfinkel` directory.
 You can choose any path, but avoid spaces and non ASCII symbols in it.
+Now we have a directory `d:\shonfinkel\msys64`.
-Run, after unpacking, `mingw64.exe`.
-It will make the initial configuration of MSYS2.
+Run `mingw64.exe` from there to get the initial configuration of MSYS2.
-It's useful also to go into the 'Options' menu it the opened terminal window and change for better looking font and size of the window if you will.
+It's useful also to go into the 'Options' menu in the opened window and change font and window sizes there for better looking, if you will.
+Now, run `msys64` terminal again and you are in the Linux environment.
+2. Our current home directory is named as `<your Windows name>`.
+We won't change it, but we'll change the `$HOME` variable and will work inside a new directory with the only ASCII symbols in its name.
+This is for saving us from the problems during a compilation.
-2. Create a directory inside `/home` with ASCII user name.
-Now we'll make it a new home.
+3. Create a directory inside `/home` with ASCII user name.
-I create a directory named `oleg` and copy `.bashrc` and `.profile` there from the current home.
+I've created a directory named `oleg` and copied `.bashrc` and `.profile` there from the current `$HOME`.
-Then old `.bashrc` and `.profile` are replaced with the following content:
+The old `.bashrc` and `.profile` were replaced with the following content:
      ```bash
      export HOME=/home/oleg
      cd $HOME
      . .profile
      . .bashrc
      ```
-3. After re-running `mingw64` you'll be in the new home.
-The full Windows path in my case is `D:\mstmp\msys64\home\oleg`
+3. After re-running `mingw64` you'll be in your new home.
+The path inside MSYS2 is `/home/oleg` and the full Windows path is `D:\shonfinkel\msys64\home\oleg`

 Now we'll do the steps taken from the [Windows preparation](https://ghc.haskell.org/trac/ghc/wiki/Building/Preparation/Windows#II.UpgradingpackagesinMSYS2) instruction.